Uninett/Argus/NOTES.md

 usual.

 Migrate the *copy* while you time how long it takes.
-If it is quick enough (less than a minute, say), you can migrate yor production database as usual.
+If it is quick enough (less than a minute, say), you can migrate your production database as usual.
 If it takes more than a single digit of minutes you should probably do it in a maintenance window with the appropriate people notified in advance.
 If it takes *hours* you should *not* use the included migration!